sakamalesh/Railway-Reservation-System/README.md

 ## DATE:
 ## AIM:To study the problem statement, SRS document and draw all the UML diagrams of ATM System.
 ## PROBLEM STATEMENT:
-To create ATM System software that will meet the needs of the applicant and help them to withdraw money,deposit.
+To create Student Registration System software that will meet the needs of the applicant and help them to withdraw money,deposit.
 ## SOFTWARE REQUIREMENTS:
 Rational Rose
 SQL 8.0